-Kris's father, Mike Bryant, wore uniform #17 when he was in the minors in the early 1980s, so that number is kind of special to Kris.
+In the 1980s, Kris's father, Mike Bryant, wore uniform #17 when he was in the minors.
+So that number is kind of special to Kris.

 Bryant's father loves baseball but never pushed his son to play the game.
 Mike Bryant did, however, install that batting cage at their home in Las Vegas.

 "I wouldn't say he worked me hard; I would say it's me wanting to do good," Bryant said of his father.
 "He was never the dad who made me go out to the field and practice.
 It was me going out there asking him, 'Could you throw to me after work?'"

 "I think you need parents like that," Bryant said.
 "You don't want someone to push you to the point where you don't want to play any more.
 My dad never did that."